orangeswim/Nick_SmashSpeed/README.md

 *If your game isn't modded with BepinEx, DO THAT FIRST!*
 Simply go to the [latest BepinEx release](https://github.com/BepInEx/BepInEx/releases) and extract `BepinEx_x64_VERSION.zip` directly into your game's folder, then run the game once to install BepinEx properly.

-Next, go to the [latest release of this mod](https://github.com/megalon/nick-mirror-match-mod/releases/latest) and place the dll in `BepInEx\plugins\`
+Next, go to the [latest release of this mod](https://github.com/megalon/nick-mirror-match-mod/releases/latest) and extract the zip in your game's install directory.
+This will place the dll in `BepInEx\plugins\`.

 That's it!